News about Boston Post Canes for towns in Massachusetts (MA)

 Hetty V. Sherman who held the cane in Templeton Mass, passed away on Nov.
 25, 2003 at 104 years old.
 The Narragansett Historical Society along with the town Selectmen, recently awarded the cane to Kathleen Harding, age 99, living on South Road in Templeton.
 A miniature hand made cane is given to the recipient after the presentation of the original.
 After the ceremony, the original is returned to the Narragansett Historical Society Building where it is displayed. (via email from Brian P. Tanguay, Trustee, July 2004)

 Tewksbury continues the tradition.
 They town has their original cane which is on display in the Historical Society room at the Public Library.
-A replica cane is given to the recipient.
+A replica cane is given to the recipient which they keep until their passing.
 (This replica went unused for 20+ years during a lull of awarding the cane.
 The tradition was revived in 2013).

 Feb 2013: Anna Ippolito, age 101, was awarded Tewksbury’s cane.
 For Ippolito, a great-great-grandmother to eight, it was an unexpected honor and a chance to celebrate with her relatives, whose love and kindness she credits as the source of her longevity.
 (Lowell Sun article via Stephen Hoffman)